newaetech/phywhispererusb/docs/installing.rst

 .. _install_phywhisperer:

-You can either grab phywhisperer from pip, which installest the latest full release:
+You can either grab phywhisperer from pip, which installs the latest full release:

 .. code:: bash